hanruihua/ir-sim/doc/source/usage/save_animation.md

 ## 3D Plot

-You can simply set the `projection` parameter to be `3d` in `irsim.make` function to render the 3D plot of the simulation.
+You can simply set the `projection` parameter to `3d` in `irsim.make` function to render the 3D plot of the simulation.
 The example is shown below:

 ```python